Curriculum

 Course Description:

 The AP Spanish Language and Culture course is intended for students with proficient Spanish listening, speaking, reading and writing skills.
 The course is taught almost exclusively in the native language and is equivalent to a third-year university class with emphasis on conversation and composition.
 This course follows the core curriculum determined by the College Board.
 Students will receive intense practice in comprehending formal and informal spoken Spanish, composing expository passages, and expressing ideas orally with accuracy and fluency.
-Reading selections come from authentic Spanish literature, develop an expansive vocabulary and have a working knowledge of all verb forms and tenses.
+Reading selections come from authentic Spanish literature and develop an expansive vocabulary.
 A major objective in this course is to prepare students for the rigorous Advanced Placement Spanish Language and Culture Examination in the spring of the school year.

 HISTORY